htranin/classificationXray/README.md

 ### Usage:

-First of all change the file configfile.ini with your filenames and data-dependent parameters Then you can run
+First of all, please update the file <code>configfile.ini</code> with your filenames and data-dependent parameters.
+Then you can run

 <code>python3 classify_new.py</code>